Party wall, separating floor, flanking wall, Part E; What do these all mean? Find answers here and many other Soundproofing FAQs.

 A: Assuming you have concrete floors downstairs, uninsulated chipboard floors upstairs, lightweight plasterboard on all the walls and ceilings.
 The party wall is the main area that needs soundproofing insulation to both absorb and reflect the noise.
 However soundproofing this alone will not solve your noise problem.
 Applying soundproofing products to only the party walls in every room will not solve the problem and may do very little; only changing the acoustics of each room.
 Depending on how severe the noise problem is, we recommend treating one room properly, treating all the flanking areas with good quality sound proofing materials as well as the party wall.
 Removing the existing ‘dot and dab’ plasterboard is paramount, an absolute must.
 Quietco will not install anything directly over the top of ‘dot and dab’ plasterboard.
 With a new build property built from 1995 to date, it is normally not feasible to soundproof every room in the house because all the ceilings, walls and floors in each of the rooms need isolating from the structure.

-A: An acoustic door is a dense door and frame designed to reduce noise entering or leaving a room, often the term acoustic door is describing all components including the door frame with acoustic seals and dense door leaf as a combined system all engineered to insulate the sound described together as the acoustic door.
+A: An acoustic door is a dense door and frame designed to reduce noise entering or leaving a room.
+Often the term acoustic door is describing all components including the door frame, with acoustic seals and a dense door leaf as a combined system, all engineered to insulate the sound described together as the acoustic door.

-A: Separating floor refers to flat living and includes the combined construction of ceiling and floor which separates the two flats where one occupant on the ground floor will have a ceiling separating the neighbour above and the occupant in the flat above will have a floor separating the neighbour below.
-It gets even more complicated because in many cases one flat owner will own the space in void between the ceiling and the floor.
+A: Separating floor refers to flat living and includes the combined construction of ceiling and floor which separates the two flats, where one occupant on the ground floor will have a ceiling separating the neighbour above and the occupant in the flat above will have a floor separating the neighbour below.
+It can get even more complicated because in many cases one flat owner will own the space in void between the ceiling and the floor.